July 12, 2021 10 min read

 Standing behind the bar, bend at the knees and hips to pick up the bar.
 Make sure that you keep a snatch grip on the bar, and stand up slowly while keeping your spine straight.
 Once you reach the top of the deadlift, squeeze your glutes very tight.
 Return the bar back into the starting position.
 Don’t set the bar down before doing the next rep.

 When picking up the bar to stand up straight, bend your elbows and push them forward once the bar reaches your stomach.
 You’ll catch the bar in a rack position and absorb it into a squat.
-When you’re in the squat, you’ll want to remember to keep your core and spine tight.
-Go into as deep of a squat as you can manage, then stand back up straight while dropping the barbell back onto the ground.
+When you’re in the squat, keep your core and spine tight.
+Go into as deep of a squat as you can, then stand back up straight while dropping the barbell back onto the ground.

 This is a good body strength exercise because it works out almost every major muscle in the body.
 The first thing that you’ll want to do is get the barbell on the back of your shoulders and make sure that your grip on the barbell is very comfortable.
 Stand with your feet together, and keep your core tight.